mangoseller/phase-viz/README.md

 - Export data as CSV or download plots as PNG

 ### Phase Transition Detection
-The tool automatically identifies significant changes in metrics (>20% relative change between checkpoints) and highlights these transitions in the visualization.
+Phase-viz automatically identifies significant changes in metrics (>20% relative change between checkpoints) and highlights these transitions in the visualization.

 ### Logging System